Annual Meeting & Co-op Board

 The board meets monthly to review the financial and operating performance of your cooperative.
 They review reports from the CEO and department managers and provide general direction for management decisions.
 Other important issues — such as long-term planning and whether to change electric rates — are also acted upon by the board.
 Candidates must commit to strive to do what is in the best long-term interests of the cooperative and its members.

 To apply to run, candidates must complete the official petition form and file it in the co-op’s office by 8 a.m. on May 5, 2021.
 Call us at 800-962-3830 for details or for a copy of the Code of Regulations.

 **During elections, each member can vote in all districts, regardless of where they live.
 This is the Cooperative Principle of "Democratic Member Control" in action!
 We are led by our members.

-Election results are then announced at the co-op's annual meeting.
+Election results are then announced at the co-op's annual meeting on June 5.